Fellowship-Trained Mohs Surgeons

 Mohs surgery is not always necessary.
 Smaller cancers in other areas of the body, such as the arms, legs, and trunk may be removed without difficulty by an excision.
 This procedure involves taking a standard “safety” margin around the tumor.

 Every skin cancer is different, and the decision on which method of treatment is most appropriate for your skin cancer is one that should be made by you and your dermatologist.
 If you have a skin cancer and are trying to figure out how it should be treated, please speak with your dermatologist about the different options.
 Obtaining a second opinion from other dermatologists is certainly a reasonable expectation.
-If you would like to speak with us about Mohs surgery, we encourage you to make an appointment so that we can evaluate your cancer and give you our honest opinion.
+If you would like to speak with us about whether Mohs surgery is the right treatment for you, we encourage you to make an appointment so that we can evaluate your cancer and give you our honest opinion.